4D Radar Semantic Segmentation of People in Field Conditions Using Temporal Multi-View Networks: Related Work

-Different from all aforementioned datasets, our dataset includes challenging field conditions relevant to mining, construction, and forestry, with visibility reduced by induced dust, water mist/spray, and smoke.
-Different from the existing people detection methods, TMVA4D has been trained on people performing various activities: lying down, walking, running, climbing.
+To the best of our knowledge, this paper presents the first study of 2D heatmap-based semantic segmentation of 4D radar data collected in adverse conditions.
+Unlike all aforementioned datasets, our dataset includes challenging field conditions relevant to mining, construction, and forestry, with visibility reduced by induced dust, water mist/spray, and smoke.
+In contrast to prior human detection methods, TMVA4D has been trained on people engaged in various activities, such as crouching, running, and climbing.